Helios113/deep_nano/content/news/25-02-28 Bye Korea/index.md

 ---
-title: Welcome to our visiting student from Korea
+title: Goodbye to our visiting student from Korea
 date: 2025-02-28
 authors: ["Vihar Georgiev"]
 #image: